gordoncd/blueprinter/README.md

 Project specifications:

 input: a text prompt with specifications about substation parameters

 output: a blueprint of the substation in single line diagram format

-The input is converted to an intent file (intent.json) which is then processed by an action generator.
-So it goes query -> intent.json
+The user's textual prompt input is converted to an intent file by a general LLM (chatgpt, claude, etc) (intent.json) So it goes query -> intent.json

+The intent.json file becomes the input to a specialized model.
+The model is trained to generate a sequence of actions to build a blueprint.
+This will be some DSL (domain specific language).
+So this step goes intent.json -> blueprint.dsl

-There is a diagram file which can programmatically generate the blueprint json of specifications from the action generator output.
-So it goes intent.json -> action generator -> diagram.json.
-The diagram.json file contains the entities, their ids, and their connections in the form of connection objects (bus connections and couplers and bays)
+There is a file which can programmatically generate the blueprint from specifications in the input dsl file (from action generator).
+This is essentially a dsl executor.  so blueprint.dsl -> blueprint single line diagram (SVG or PDF or custom filetype)

-then a blueprint maker deterministically builds the blueprint from the diagram.json file.
-So it goes diagram.json -> blueprint single line diagram.
+The meat of the project comes from the dsl generation step (intent.json -> blueprint.dsl).
+So the writeup below highlights the start of a solution to this problem.

 ## Project Idea: